University Administrative Policies

 4.4.2.2.
 Offers of Employment

-All offer letters must be produced and completed by the Division of Human Resources for signature by the hiring official.
-Any changes or variations to the offer letter must be approved in advance by the Vice President for Human Resources.
+All offer letters for staff employees, whether or not they are contract employees, must be produced and completed by the Division of Human Resources for signature by the hiring official.
+Any changes or variations to the offer letter must be approved in advance by the Assistant Vice President for Human Resources.

 4.4.3.
 Student Employment

-The Provost/Executive Vice President for Academic Affairs has authority to sign contracts for student employment, including work study for main campus.
-The Chancellor for Health Sciences has authority to sign contracts for student employment, including work study for the HSC and the UNM Health System.
+The Provost and EVP for Academic Affairs has authority to sign contracts for student employment, including work study positions for main campus.
+The EVP for Health Sciences/CEO for Health System has authority to sign contracts for student employment, including work study positions for the Health Sciences Center.

 4.5.
 Contracts Affecting Students